Want to reduce turnover? Involve employees in social causes

 High employee turnover is bad for team morale and can have significant financial costs for a company.
 Turnover is especially prevalent in Silicon Valley where the average tenure for employees at ten major technology companies is just one to two years.

-Read further articles on motivation in the workplace.
+Read further articles on personnel economics.